-Figure 19: Where Axis after the om3 MPI application process is started some performance measurements and/or views before running it (as described in the following sections).
+Figure 19: Where Axis after the om3 MPI application process is started

+At this point, Paradyn is ready to start running the application.
+You can now select the RUN button from the Paradyn Main Control window to start executing om3, or alternatively first define some performance measurements and/or views before running it (as described in the following sections).
 Once execution has commenced, the PAUSE button can be used to temporarily halt it and RUN will resume execution.
 Note, however, that execution can only be resumed from the current point and not from the start (without exiting and restarting Paradyn).